 If there is more than one event, you can print multiple order of service booklets, one for each event, or combine them in one booklet.
 Guidance on how to write and publish an order of service is outlined below.

-The first task in creating an order of service is to decided who will write and plan it.
+The first task in creating an order of service is to decide who will write and plan it.
 In most cases, it is written by the person organizing the funeral.
 However, this can vary depending on the type of funeral.
-In some cases a funeral home will produce it with guidance from the family.
+In some cases, a funeral home will produce it with guidance from the family.

 If funeral services are held at a funeral home, the events and schedule will depend on what the funeral home offers and what the family chooses from those options.

 Once plans have been finalized, funeral homes will provide families with a timeline of events.
 Some may offer to prepare an order of service and will either include it in the funeral package or offer it for an additional fee.
 Sometimes a template can be used to create one (see these free order of service templates from Canva.com).

 Families can also choose to write and create an order of service booklet on their own as long as it follows the timeline outlined by the funeral home or church.

 If a funeral is held at a church, there are often specific protocols that must be followed for a religious service.
 Therefore, the structure and content of events will need to follow this.
 The church minister or clergy members will advise families on the schedule.
 Families can choose to have the church staff write the order or service (if applicable) with input or write and print it on their own.